Aberystwyth man fined for community order breach

-An Aberystwyth man has been fined by magistrates after admitting breaching a community order.

-Richard Michael Arms, of 26 Cambrian Street, appeared before Aberystwyth Magistrates’ Court on 10 December.
+Richard Michael Arms, 26 Cambrian Street, appeared before Aberystwyth Magistrates’ Court on 10 December.

 He must also pay £60 costs.